Personalized marketing (or one-to-one marketing) can be defined in a number of ways, but at the most basic level, it can be explained as follows:

 Customers don’t just want personalization – they demand it.
-In fact, of customers feel frustrated when website content is not personalized.
-Marketers must take that into account as personalization represent a huge portion of customer satisfaction.
+In fact, customers feel frustrated when website content is not personalized.
+Marketers must take that into account as personalization represents a huge portion of customer satisfaction.

 2. Purchasing Behaviors

-Did you know that of consumers said spending more time engaging with personalized content makes them more likely to make a purchase?
-That means that creating engaging, personalized content can be difference between pretty much doubling your potential customers purchase rate.
+Did you know that consumers said spending more time engaging with personalized content makes them more likely to make a purchase?
+That means that creating engaging, personalized content can be the difference between pretty much doubling your potential customers’ purchase rate.

 3. Email Transaction Rates